-Rotator Cuff Surgery
+Rotator Cuff Surgery | New York City

-Treatment of Torn Rotator Cuff
+Treatment of a Torn Rotator Cuff

 Most rotator cuff tears can be treated without surgery.
 In fact, it is the minority of patients who end up undergoing surgical treatment for a rotator cuff tear.
 Dr. Noy has a special program he has dubbed the No Pain Principle Program for shoulder rehabilitation that is often successful and avoids surgery.
 Non-operative rotator cuff treatments may include a home exercise program, physical therapy, anti-inflammatory pain medications, and cortisone injections.
 The goal of treatment is to reduce inflammation and pain, and strengthen the muscles around the shoulder to compensate for the torn muscles.

-Surgery to repair a rotator cuff is done when:
+Rotator Cuff Surgery is done when:

 • A full thickness tear is caused by a sudden injury.
 In these cases, it is best to do surgery soon after the injury, as delaying treatment can cause atrophy of the muscle, retraction of the tendon with subsequent difficulty getting it back to the bone, and even arthritis from the shoulder not being properly located in the socket.